John Haney Rogers: Events after the 1849 Death Valley march

 Manly and Rogers led the Bennett-Arcane party safely back to Los Angeles, after which they parted ways.
 Rogers spent some time at gold mining, then moved to Gilroy, California in Santa Clara County, where he was the town's first constable in 1852.
 Later, he settled in Merced, California, where he owned a farm and lived the remainder of his life.
-Near the end of his life, Rogers was suffering from Mercury poisoning, a common condition resulting from the use of mercury to extract gold from low-grade ore, and parts of his feet had been amputated, presumably from mercury-induced gangrene.